Demantoid: History

 More stones were found in the Bobrovka River in the 1970s and 1980s.
 Around 1999, very limited production occurred in the central Ural Mountains.
 Many of the stones found then are for sale today.
 Mining takes place along the rivers today, but some mining is still done secretively.

 A significant new find of demantoid and andradite took place in Namibia in 1996 at what is now dubbed the "Green Dragon" mine.

 In addition to the commercially-important deposits in Russia and Namibia, demantoids are also found in some other places, including Italy (Val Malenco, Lombardy), Iran (Kerman), and Afghanistan.

+The Iranian demantoids exhibit a spatial distribution restricted to two distinct locations: Baft, Kerman province (Southeastern Iran), and Takab, West Azerbaijan (Northwestern Iran).
+Petrographically, the Baft demantoids are associated with serpentinite schist lithologies, whereas the Takab specimens are exclusively hosted within skarn metamorphic rocks.

 Around 2009, there was a significant discovery of demantoid and andradite garnet in Madagascar.

 Appearance

 Demantoid is the green variety of andradite garnet, so demantoids are always primarily green (by definition), but the exact shade ranges from a very strong yellowish green to nearly the color of a fine emerald.
 Some stones have a brownish cast, which is due to iron.
 Its dispersion (0.057) is unusually high, and this is often visible as "fire" (rainbow-coloured flashes of light), although in some cases the stone's green body colour can render this effect less noticeable.
 Their luster is adamantine.
 Demantoid also has a high refractive index of 1.80 to 1.89.